-Try-A-Trade can be delivered at an RTO’s training facility, Trade Training Centre, or appropriate school site, with access to quality tools, equipment, and materials for the course, realistic to current construction worksite conditions.
+Try-A-Trade is delivered at an RTO’s training facility, a Trade Training Centre, or an appropriate school site.
+For school sites to be eligible, they need access to quality tools, equipment, and materials for the course, realistic to current construction worksite conditions.

-Some training providers are able to deliver the Try-A-Trade program at the school site, however they are not permitted to participate in ‘live works’ as the intent of the CTF Try-A-Trade program is to give students a chance to get hands on and try some of the typical tasks undertaken in a construction role.
+Some training providers are able to deliver the Try-A-Trade program at school sites; however, they are not permitted to participate in ‘live works’.
+This is because the intent of the CTF Try-A-Trade program is to give students a chance to get hands-on experience with the typical tasks undertaken in a construction role.
 It is a short introductory program and has no assessment requirements, allowing students to have a go and not worry about making mistakes.
 As such, the quality of the work cannot be guaranteed, and any projects assembled should be disassembled and removed at the end of the course.

-There would be flow-on impacts with insurances, ensuring products meet building standards, etc. for any live works constructed and this is not the responsibility of CTF or the Training Provider.
-The funding of Try-A-Trade is not intended to supplement schools’ capital works and maintenance programs, it is a career taster experience.
+Live works may cause issues with insurance and meeting the relevant building standards.
+This is not the responsibility of CTF or the Training Provider.
+The funding of Try-A-Trade is not intended to supplement schools’ capital works and maintenance programs; it is a career taster experience.
 Even if schools are willing to fund the cost of materials, the CTF Try-A-Trade course must not be used in this way, for the range of reasons listed above.